cosmos/cosmos/PURPOSE.md

 ## What

-Gnuclear is the first proof-of-stake multi-token cryptocurrency based on proven research in Byzantine (BFT) consensus algorithms, led by the same team that created the Tendermint BFT consensus engine.
+Gnuclear is the first proof-of-stake multi-token cryptocurrency based on proven research in "classical" Byzantine (BFT) consensus algorithms, led by the same team that created the Tendermint BFT consensus engine.

 ### Zones